 How to apply for fellowships and associateships

-Application for all kinds of University Fellowships, Graduate Enrichment Fellowships, and Linguistics Department Teaching and Research Associateships is made simply by checking the appropriate boxes on the Graduate School Application Form.
-Note that, per the Graduate School requirements for fellowships, the Linguistics Department deadline for all applications for admission is November 30 for international applicants and December 30 for domestic applicants.
+Application for all kinds of University Fellowships, Graduate Enrichment Fellowships, and Linguistics Department Teaching and Research Associateships is made simply by checking the appropriate boxes on the Graduate School Application Forms.
+Note that, per the Graduate School requirements for fellowships, the Linguistics Department deadline for all applications for admission is December 1 for all applicants.
 Applicants for fellowships should take special care to ensure that their applications are complete (see Checklist for Graduate Applicants) and reach the University by the deadline.
-The results of the University Fellowship competitions are announced around March 20.
+The results of the University Fellowship competitions are announced in mid-February.

 Three-year National Science Foundation Fellowships are available to graduate students in linguistics who are U.S. citizens or permanent residents, but application must be made when the student is an undergraduate senior or first-year graduate student.
-See http://www.nsfgrfp.org/ for specific information on the award and deadlines.
+Visit the National Science Foundation for specific information on the award and deadlines.
 Foreign Language and Area Studies Fellowships (Title VI) may be available to linguistics students who develop specializations in Slavic and East European languages, East Asian area studies, Middle East area studies, or African studies.